hawrash/memory-game/README.md

 matchedCards = []      // Store matched cards
 isBusy = false          // Prevent interaction while checking

-3.Card click logic:If is Busy or card already matched or flipped:
+3.Card click logic:If is Busy or card already matched or flipped:return Flip the card Add it to flippedCards
-    return

-Flip the card
-Add it to flippedCards

 If flippedCards has 2 cards: